loomchild/burstlogging/README.md

 BurstLogging preserves chronological order of messages by dropping debug messages that are older than the logged message.
 This feature may not be required when logs are stored in a database instead of a flat file.
-Chronological order also does not make much sense when dealing with multithreaded application.
+Chronological order also does not make much sense when dealing with multithreaded or multiprocess application.

+No performance penalty because message is formatted after being emitted (see LogRecord class).

 ## Ideas
 This is a relatively new constantly evolving project.
 To see and discuss ideas see